Extending Domain Model

 Modifying the database schema

-When creating or modifying a domain object, you need to extend the database to store the new data.
+When creating or modifying a domain object, you need to modify the schema to define the new fields.

 If you are creating a completely new domain object, you will need to add a new table.

-If you’re extending an existing domain object, we recommended that you use the joined inheritance strategy.
-With this strategy, the base class’s data is stored in the base table and your extended class’s data is stored in another table.
+If you’re extending an existing domain object, we recommended that you use the single table inheritance strategy.
+With this strategy, the base class’s data is stored in the base table and your extended class’s data is stored in the same table.
 To implement this, you need to:

-This discriminator column is used by the persistence layer to identify, for each row, which table contains the row’s extended class’s data field.
+This discriminator column is used by OpenJPA to identify, for each row, which domain object to instantiate when retrieving the data.

 Creating the domain class and interface